gSchool/ada-CS-Fundamentals-Internship/03-Binary-Search-Trees/01-Binary-Search-Trees.md

 ```
 Method delete(current_root, key):
-    if the root is nil return nil
+    if the root is none return none

     Otherwise, recur down the tree
         if the key is less than the root's key delete the node in the left subtree.